Are You Over-Preparing for Presentations? Here’s How to Get It Right

 Yes, over-preparation can be a problem — but only when it’s driven by anxiety or perfectionism.

-Here’s what unproductive preparation looks like:
+Unproductive preparation looks like:

-- Spending 4 hours tweaking slide designs for a 10-minute team update.
+• Spending 4 hours tweaking slide designs.

 These habits — procrastination, perfectionism, or coping mechanisms — waste energy and increase stress.
 Smart speech preparation, on the other hand, builds confidence and clarity.
 The trick is finding the right balance based on two factors: